 It’s been less than a year since the first KFC opened in downtown Yangon but Pun revealed his team is already scouting the best site for its 250th store.

 Yangon’s “Landmark” project has plenty of resources and money backing it.
-Yet progress is stalled due to corruption.
+Yet progress is stalled due to corruption in Myanmar.

 Honesty Doesn’t Always Prevail in Frontier Markets